almostEric/FrozenWasteland/README.md

 - Waiting for the next Ice Age?
 Tidal Modulator too fast paced?
 This is the LFO for you.
 - Generate oscillating CVs with range from 1 minute to 100 months
+- Phase Control allows LFOs to be offset (cv controllable).
+90° button limits offset to 0, 90, 180, 270 degrees.
 - NOTE: Pretty sure my math is correct, but 100 month LFOs have not been unit tested

 ## Vox Inhumana